Introduction

 Checks include:

-- Behaviour and professionalism on site
+- Behavior and professionalism on-site

 - Attendance, punctuality, and reliability